-Editor's note: To close out the week, instead of our usual market commentary, we're sharing an eye-opening two-part series from Casey Research founder Doug Casey.
+Editor's note: To close out the week, instead of our usual market commentary, we're sharing an eye-opening essay from Casey Research founder Doug Casey.

 In short, Doug believes we're only 10–30 years away from the biggest change in human history.